Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Web writer/blog manager (can be done from home)

-Video editing (after acquiring the skills, you can earn more than 2,000 yen per hour)
+Video editing (after acquiring the skills, you can earn over 2,000 yen per hour)

 Programming and Web Design

-Reselling on Mercari (Earn money just by selling unwanted items)
+Reselling/Mercari (Earn money by just selling unwanted items)

 Frequently asked questions (Q&A) about living alone on a monthly salary of 200,000 yen

 When considering living alone on a take-home pay of 200,000 yen, various questions may arise, such as "What is the maximum rent?", "Can I own a car?", and "Is marriage and child-rearing possible?".
-Here, we will answer frequently asked questions in detail and explain a realistic lifestyle plan for a take-home pay of 200,000 yen.
+Here, we will answer frequently asked questions in detail and explain how to realistically plan your life on a take-home pay of 200,000 yen.

 To put it simply, 80,000 yen in rent is quite tough.